cemalokten/blog/content/blog/creating-a-jargon-free-therapy-directory/index.md

 It all started when a few friends mentioned their struggles with finding a therapist.
 After some research I realised that existing directories, while comprehensive, can be overwhelming and complex, especially when you're not feeling great.

 From personal experience, the right therapist can change your life.
-I wanted other people to have that experience.
+I want other people to have that experience.

 So, with some time on my hands from being in-between jobs, I decided to embark on creating a simple, friendly, and jargon-free directory where anyone can find their perfect therapist.

-### My aims for Bobbe:

-- Make the search process smooth as possible
+## Mission:

-- Create a friendly and inviting environment
+- Intuitive, friendly and accessible interface
-- Cut the big confusing words and keep things straightforward
-- Privacy as a priority for therapy seekers, no cookies, no tracking
-- Focus on essentials rather than overwhelming users with every type of therapy under the sun
+- Focus on essentials rather than overwhelming users
-- Generous free trial and referral program for therapists
-- Create a place where trainee therapists can grow their practice
-- Listen to feedback and build the most requested features
+- Use simple, everyday jargon free language

-### Personal goals:
+## Personal goals:

-- Level up my coding skills in UI/UX, front-end, back-end, and DevOps
+- Level up my coding skills
-- Build a project that will help me stand-out to potential employers
+- Build a project that will help me stand out to potential employers
 - Create something that might make a difference in someone's life

 ## The Journey So Far 🚀

 I'm excited to share what I've accomplished so far:

-- Designed a warm, friendly interface with pastel colours and abstract shapes
+- Designed a warm, friendly interface
+- Created a intuitive way for users to search and filter
-- Created separate experiences for therapists and therapy seekers, prioritising privacy for therapy seekers
+- Created dashboard for therapists to manage their profile

-- Designed for mobile-first but ensured cross-device compatibility
-- Gathered early feedback from friends to refine the user experience
+{% image "./images/bobbe-landing-page.png", "Bobbe therapy WIP landing page" %}

-{% image "./images/bobbe1.png", "Image of terminal modal editor" %}
+{% image "./images/bobbe-search-results.png", "Bobbe therapy WIP landing page" %}

 ## What's Next 🔮

-Over the next month, I'll be focusing on building out the back end, aiming to launch a working MVP by the end of this month.
+Over the next month, I'll be focusing on building out the back-end, aiming to launch a working MVP by the end of this month.
 I'll be sharing my progress, wins, and challenges.

-If you're curious to see how Bobbe is shaping up, feel free to have a look at the work-in-progress front end [here](https://bobbe.fly.dev/)!
-Keep in mind that it's still a work in progress.
+If you're curious to see how Bobbe is shaping up, feel free to have a look at the early work-in-progress front end [here](https://bobbe.fly.dev/)!

-If you have any thoughts, feedback, or just want to chat, don't hesitate to get in touch!
+ What do you think?
+Would you find Bobbe useful, or do you think its a terrible idea?
+How can I make it better?
+I'm all ears and would really appreciate your feedback!

 ## The Joys of Building from Scratch